Skip to Content

 from typing import Union from fastapi import FastAPI app = FastAPI() @app.get("/") def read_root(): return {"message": "Hello from Koyeb"}

-The code above defines a single route / that returns a JSON response with the message Hello from Koyeb when a GET / request is made.
+This code above defines a single route / that returns a JSON response with the message Hello from Koyeb when a GET / request is made.

 Run the Python FastAPI app locally

-Launch the application locally to make sure everything is running as expected.
+Launch the application locally to test:

 uvicorn main:app --reload

-In the project directory, initialize a new git repository by running the following command:
+In the project directory, initialize a new Git repository by running the following command:

 git init